jiminpark-ie/jiminpark-ie.github.io/_news/2026-07-24-mars-accepted.md

 related_posts: false
 ---

-Our paper **MARS: Multi-Agent Rescheduling Framework with LLMs for Human-Centric Manufacturing** was accepted to the **Journal of Manufacturing Systems**. 🎉
+Our paper _MARS: Multi-Agent Rescheduling Framework with Large Language Models for Human-Centric Manufacturing_ was accepted to the **Journal of Manufacturing Systems**. 🎉